nikitavoloboev/data/docs/life/happiness.md

 I love to [live minimally](../minimalism/minimalism.md) and only use what I need.
 Think about things that matter to me.
 Cutting out the noise and focusing on what's important to me.
 I love cutting out any kind of distractions from my life.
 I love not keeping everything in my head and letting software and tools do the things they are good at.
 Storing and retrieving information.
 Events, todos, tasks and projects.

 I practice this art of minimizing and focusing on what's important to me & removing everything that is not every single day.

+I also try very hard to simply not have the things that I cannot change, affect me in any meanigful way.
+I focus on love and appreciation over hate and being annoyed by things.

 ## Other things that help